itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/3-project-tinyturtle/README.md

 * [Global Objects Reference:](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects)
 * [Tiny Turtle Library .js file](http://toolness.github.io/tiny-turtle/tiny-turtle.js)

-## During class
+## During Class

-### Do-now
+### Do Now

 1. Volunteer takes attendance.
 [Procedure found here](https://docs.google.com/document/d/19IIhqykr70vj7wnqyJYuQNTkd9GX56Xgl3omD42IcMk/edit).
-2. On paper: Write step by step directions of how to walk in a square.
+2. On paper: Write step by step directions for how to walk in a square.
 Remember to be very specific.

 ### Opening

-Today we will use Javascript to create functions.
+Today, we will use Javascript to create functions.
 Functions are used to package large amounts of code into a simple line.

 JavaScript functions are similar to the functions you us in math class in that they save time by storing a lot of information.

-### Introduction of new material ("I do")
+### Introduction to New Material ("I Do")
 Tiny Turtle is a library which allows us to quickly visualize JavaScript functions.
-Our code will be written in a .js file while the visualizations will appear in the console.
-The teacher should show a finished model of Tiny Turle moving about the console without allowing students enough time to fully study the code.
+Our code will be written in a .js file, while the visualizations will appear in the console.
+The teacher should show a finished model of Tiny Turtle moving about the console without allowing students enough time to fully study the code.

 Tiny Turtle is a **library**, so we will need to link to the file in our HTML.
 Let's create that script tag now.